EugenVolosciuc/ev-portfolio/src/content/about.md

 	</tr>
 </table>

-When I'm not thinking about how to create the next unicorn, I'm spending time with my family: my wonderful wife and our two cats - Otto and Mina.
-I'm fond of Japanese culture, learned the language for around two years but left it aside because of time constraints, unfortunately.
+When I'm not thinking about how to create the next unicorn, I'm spending time with my family: my wife, son, and our cat Mina.
+I'm fond of Japanese culture, learned the language up to N4 but left it aside because of time constraints, unfortunately.